-Both weight bearing (compressive force) and the dietary potassium to sodium ratio change the cell membrane potential in bone.
-Other factors that change the membrane potential of bone cells are the acidity of the fluid surrounding the cell and the electrical field the cell sits in.
+Both weight bearing (compressive force) and the dietary potassium to sodium ratio change the cell membrane potential in bone cells.
+Other factors that change the membrane potential of bone cells are the acidity of the fluid surrounding the cell, and the electrical field the cell sits in.

 The electrical field a cell sits in influences the cell membrane potential.
 This is the principle that PEMF is based on to improve healing in bone fractures.
 A small, pulsed electromagnetic field (PEMF) affects membrane receptors and pores, as well as having other possible effects.

-The membrane potential is also changed by compressive force on the bone when it bears weight.
+Compressive force on the bone, when the bone bears weight, also change the membrane potential.
 Likewise, the balance of ions, mainly hydrogen, sodium and potassium inside and outside the cell, changes the cell membrane potential.